by Patricia Armstrong, Assistant Director, Center for Teaching

 - Knowledge about cognitive tasks, including appropriate contextual and conditional knowledge

-An Encyclopedia of Educational Technology guide to the revised version provides a brief summary of the revised taxonomy and a helpful table of the six cognitive processes and four types of knowledge.
+Mary Forehand from the University of Georgia provides a guide to the revised version giving a brief summary of the revised taxonomy and a helpful table of the six cognitive processes and four types of knowledge.

 The authors of the revised taxonomy suggest a multi-layered answer to this question, to which the author of this teaching guide has added some clarifying points: